Guatemala: Administrative divisions

+Guatemala is divided into 22 departments (Spanish: departamentos) and sub-divided into about 335 municipalities (Spanish: municipios).
+Each department has a governor who is appointed by the central government and is assisted through a development council that includes the mayors of the respective department.

 Foreign relations

 Guatemala has long claimed all or part of the territory of neighboring Belize.
 Owing to this territorial dispute, Guatemala did not recognize Belize's independence until 6 September 1991, but the dispute is not resolved.
 Negotiations are currently under way under the auspices of the Organization of American States to conclude it.

 Military

 Guatemala has a modest military, with between 15,000 and 20,000 personnel.

 In 2017, Guatemala signed the United Nations Treaty on the Prohibition of Nuclear Weapons.